-Included herein are three hard copies and one electronic copy of this submittal.
-The hardcopy submittal contains pages or sections where text has been changed, rather than copies of the entire collection of Permit attachments.
-The electronic copy, provided only to the New Mexico Environment Department Hazardous Waste Bureau (NMED-HWB), contains a reproduction of the hardcopy in portable document format (PDF) along with all the word processing files used to create the hardcopy.
+Three hard copies and one electronic copy of this submittal will be delivered to the NMED-HWB.
+The hardcopy submittal contains pages or sections where text has been changed rather than copies of full attachments of the Permit.
+The electronic copy that will only be distributed to NMED-HWB contains a reproduction of the hardcopy in portable document format (PDF) along with all the word processing files used to create the hardcopy.

-Upon approval by the NMED-HWB, this permit modification will be sent to the NMED-HWB maintained LANL facility mailing list in accordance with 40 CFR § 270.42(a)(1)(ii) within ninety days of the transmittal of this permit modification request.
+Notification of this modification will be sent to the NMED-HWB-maintained LANL facility mailing list in accordance with 40 CFR § 270.42(a)(1)(ii) within ninety days of the transmittal of this permit modification request.

-If you have comments or questions regarding this permit modification request, please contact Karen E. Armijo (DOE) at (505) 665-7314 or Mark Haagenstad (LANS) at (505) 665-2014.
+If you have comments or questions regarding this permit modification, please contact Karen E. Armijo, NA-LA, at (505) 665-7314 or Mark P. Haagenstad, LANS, at (505) 665-2014.